rosiepiee/rosiepiee/README.md

 99.9% of the time, I'll be on busy.
 I do love making new friends at times, especially with similar interests but I'm usually on pt to chill with my friends and boyfriend.
 You can send whispers but just know I can be pretty awkward and can miss em at times.
 When I'm afk (I'll be on away) You can still send me em and I'll get em when I'm back! ^_^

 (I don't really roleplay as it makes me uncomfortable, pls don't ask.
-I also don't join random party invites as I'm in one with my sister and boyfriend, so no, I'm not helping you with your island, sorry..)
+I also don't accept random party invites as I'm in one with my sister and boyfriend, so no, I'm not helping you with your island, sorry..)

 Amy Rose, Sonia Nevermind, Kokichi Ouma (main), and Chihiro Fujisaki kinnie!!!!